janscience/MicroConfig/README.md

 parameters defined above.

-Hit '3' followed by return to enter the configuration menu, where you can choose to view the current configuration:
+Hit '3' followed by return to enter the configuration menu, where you can choose to view the current configuration by hitting '1':

 ```txt
 Settings: